simonedeblasio/limecrm/GetAccept-v2/README.md

 - title_field: The document name field
 - personSourceTab: If there is a realiton tab on the object where it shoud look for recipient persons directly, ex: if you place it in company.hmtl you should have persons
 - personSourceField: If there is a realtion field on the object where it should look for persons connected to a sub table, ex: if you place it in busniess.html and you have a connection to the company where - persons are connected.
-- dealValue The name of the field containing the deal value
+- dealValue: The name of the field containing the deal value
+- companyName: The company display name for the internal recipients (coworkers).
+Will default to "Internt".
 You are now done.
 Each user will have their own login credentials which is used to start using the GetAccept integration.

 ---------